keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 As a rule, avoid sharing data from higher to lower stages/layers.
 Limit sharing within the same stage/layer unless necessary.

-In the example below we use levels 00, 10, 15, 20 as an equivalent to L0, L1, L15 and L2.
+In the example below, we use levels 00, 10, 15, and 20 as equivalents to L0, L1, L15, and L2.

 **Sharing from level 00**
 - Share only with 10-level projects.